-Alistair is Associate Professor Film and Television.
-He was Subject Group Leader for Photography, Film & Television 2009-2016.
-In 2015 he also took the role of Director of Screen Academy Scotland, the Creative Skillset Film Academy, which is a partnership between Edinburgh Napier University and Edinburgh College of Art.
+Alistair is Associate Professor Film and Television and Director of the Centre for Media and Culture.
+He has taken a number of academic leadership roles in the School of Arts and Creative Industries: as Subject Group Leader for Photography, Film & Television 2009-2016; as Director of Screen Academy Scotland, the Creative Skillset Film Academy, ( a partnership between Edinburgh Napier University and Edinburgh College of Art) 2015-19.

-Alistair has been teaching in higher education since 2005 following a career working in film and television.
+Alistair has been working in higher education since 2005 following a career in film and television.
 After graduating from the University of St Andrews, with MA (Hons) in Modern History, he worked in the field of community arts as a documentary film-maker.
 After full-time post-graduate training at the National Film & Television School, Beaconsfield, he spent over 25 years working as a director and producer for the BBC, Channel 4 and Scottish Television.
-He joined Edinburgh Napier University as a Visiting Lecturer in 2005, acting as an industry consultant for the original bid to establish the Screen Academy.
+He joined Edinburgh Napier University as a Visiting Lecturer in 2005, acting as an industry consultant for the original bid to establish Screen Academy Scotland.
 From 2006-9 he was Lecturer in Screen Media at the University of the West of Scotland.

 'Observing Women at Work - Franki Raffles', curated by Jenny Brownrigg, The Reid Gallery, Glasgow School of Art, 4 March - 27 April, 2017.
 Produced in partnership with The Franki Raffles Archive Research Project, Edinburgh Napier University.